-Children are welcome to celebrate their birthdays at school.
-Please inform the teachers ahead of time.
 The teachers will be handling birthdays differently in each classroom.
 That will be based on the teacher's class schedule and personal choice.
-There is not one BEEP way, though there is an expectation that all children will have a chance to be recognized and valued on their birthday.
+There is not one BEEP way, though there is an expectation that all children will be recognized and valued on their birthday.
 We prefer that birthday party invitations not be distributed at school.
-Due to food allergies, we do not use edible treats to celebrate birthdays.

-Other ways to recognize your child's special day:
+Due to food allergies, and according to the system-wide wellness policy, we do not use edible treats to celebrate birthdays.
+In addition to this, we ask that you not send in items such as goodie bags or small party favors on your child's birthday.

-A special story that may be a child's favorite book can be read to the class.
+Other ways to recognize your child's special day: A special story that may be a child's favorite book can be read to the class.
+A story book donation to your child's classroom in honor of their birthday.